echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 In order to transfer ERC20 tokens from and to the Echo chain, ERC20 tokens should be registered in Echo network.
 Registration of the Ethereum ERC20 token deploys an ERC20 smart contract in Echo network and informs the sidechain to listen to the events of the connected ERC20 token on the Ethereum side.
 When a token is transferred to a deposit address on the Ethereum chain, a corresponding amount of  related tokens on the Echo side will be transferred to the user's account.

-Every sidechain transaction is tracked and proccessed by one of the committee members with `sidechain_eth_spv_create_operation` contains the transaction details and its merkle proof.
+Every sidechain transaction passed through smartcontact, tracked and proccessed by one of the committee members with `sidechain_eth_spv_create_operation` contains the transaction details and its proof.
 After that committee member extract info from transaction and send an appropriate operation.

 ### User operations for Ethereum

 Initially, to enter funds, the user needs to receive their “personal” address, transfer of funds to which will always mean freezing of funds on the Ethereum side and issuing the corresponding amount of eETH to the account on Echo side.

 To create an address, the user can send `sidechain_eth_create_address_operation` within the Echo network.
 This operation will trigger sending of the transaction which invokes the corresponding method of the smart contract on the Ethereum side.
 This method will create a deposit sub-contract and will emit an event with address of the newly created contract.
-After the address is approved by committee, it can be used for deposit.
+After the address is approved by committee, it can be used for deposit using `sidechain_eth_send_withdraw_operation`.

 To transfer eETH back to Ethereum, the user can send `sidechain_eth_withdraw_operation` within the Echo network by providing the address in the Ethereum network and desired amount of Ether to withdraw.